Diesel Driving Academy

 Truck Drivers Are Essential to the Economy

-Truckers still face many of the same issues that drivers dealt with in the 1970’s.
-But, today, they are looked at as the Rock Stars of the Road.
+Truckers still face many of the same issues drivers dealt with in the 1970’s.
+But, today, we recognize these men and women as the heroes of the highway.
 There is a much greater appreciation for the work truck drivers do to keep our nation prosperous.
-Chris Spear, the President and CEO of American Trucking Association, recently stated:
+Chris Spear, the President and CEO of the American Trucking Association, recently stated during National Truck Driver Appreciation Week:

 How Much will my CDL Training Cost?